Add more AWS Accounts ¶

 Copy the layer from an existing one: From the root of the repository run this:

-If the source layer was already initialized you should delete the previous Terraform setup using
+If the source layer was already initialized you should delete the previous OpenTofu setup using

 Go to the